-Enjoy a buffet style breakfast at Ricker Hill Orchards, including crepes, french toast, bacon, etc. See their live boiling demonstrations and sample their maple taffy.
+At Ricker Hill Orchards, see their live boiling demonstrations and sample their maple taffy.
 Available in the retail shop, you’ll find maple hard cider, maple donuts, maple ice cream and much more.
 Open for Maine Maple Weekend Farm tours, restrooms, handicapped accessible.
 See my article on Ricker Hill Orchards for more information about them.

 Visiting Wolf Cove Inn During Maine Maple Weekend

 You don’t have to wait until Maine Maple Sunday to visit our romantic bed and breakfast in Maine.
 We have lots of fun early spring/late winter activities in Maine to enjoy anytime you visit.
 Regardless of what you have planned, start your day with your delicious Maine comfort breakfast served in our beautiful dining room overlooking Tripp Lake.
 We make our breakfasts from scratch using local ingredients whenever we can.

 Then, go forth and have yourself a wonderful adventure exploring our beautiful corner of Maine.
 Return for some fresh baked cookies, spectacular sunsets and maybe even a relaxing, invigorating dip in your own private jetted spa tub.
 Book a room for your Maine Maple Weekend today!